-Zeaxanthin is an antioxidant found in eggs which will help to boost and maintain healthy eyes.
-Therefore, if you are worrying about eye health or your vision, it makes sense to start eating more eggs.
+Zeaxanthin is an antioxidant found in eggs that will help to boost and maintain healthy eyes.
+Therefore, if you are worried about eye health or your vision, it makes sense to start eating more eggs.
 Vitamin A, too, is abundant in eggs, and a diet poor in this nutrient could lead to severe sight problems.

 Some studies suggest that eating eggs regularly may help to cut your risk of experiencing strokes.

 Eggs are also rich in choline, which is crucial to cell growth and is particularly beneficial during pregnancy.